readthedocs/blog/embedding-content-from-your-docs.rst

 .. _read its full documentation: https://docs.readthedocs.io/en/stable/guides/embedding-content.html

-We think it's a super powerful feature and we encourage you to use the extension we built on top of it, or even better, build your owns and share them with us!
+We think it's a super powerful feature and we encourage you to use the extension we built on top of it, or even better, build your own and share them with us!